JonForest/trakity-client/README.md

   - n - focus in the minimal edit
   - s - save an edited task
   - c - cancel an edit
+** New task to default to the nearest half-hour
-* Think about using local storage to handle saving midway through an edit so data is not lost if navigated or refreshed
+  * Think about this - should it only show a date picker when not on the calendar, and then switch to a date time picker when added to the map?
+Think about using local storage to handle saving midway through an edit so data is not lost if navigated or refreshed
 * Changing the date on a task should have it animate to it's new home
 * Do we want Tags in this version?
 * Remove `class="list-reset"` from <ul> when tailwind updates